bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_alternator_freq_to_RPM/README.md

 - Board 3-pin output terminal GND to esp32 GND
 - Board 3-pin output terminal VCC to esp32 +3.3v VCC
 - Board 3-pin output terminal OUT to some analog input pin on esp32

+## ESP32 code

+Attach an interrupt handler function in RISING edge to analog input pin.

+Add logic to debounce interrupt.
+IF you do not know what 'debouncing of interrupt' you can google it.

+Debounce timeout.
+If your engine RPM gauge goes to 5000 RPM and alternalor has N-poles.
+Then the frequency of alternator signal can be up to

+5000 * N / 60   Hz

+On esp32 there has to be added some synchronization code on the critical section of interrupts (pulses) counting.